vavenCV/dbus2mqtt/README.md

 }
 ```

-## Flows
+## Flows and Jinja based templating

-A reference of all supported flow triggers and actions can be found on [flows](https://jwnmulder.github.io/dbus2mqtt/flows/)
+For more advanced use-cases, dbus2mqtt has support for flows and Jinja2 based templates.
+A reference of all supported flow triggers and actions can be found on [flows](https://jwnmulder.github.io/dbus2mqtt/flows/index.html)

-## Jinja templating
+Jinja templating documentation can be found here: [templating](templating/index.md)

-TODO: Document Jinja templating, for now see the [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player.html) example